 21 Sep Rent Control

-With homelessness reaching crisis levels in many cities across California, to some, rent control seems like the only viable option.
+With homelessness reaching crisis levels in many cities across California, to some, it seems like the only viable option.
 Although rent control varies widely in their exact terms, some including the measure proposed in National City have real teeth.
 In fact, the measure in National City is a very strong from of rent control.
-With this in mind, we offer some insight on the National City rent control measure.
+With this in mind, we offer some insight on the National City measure.